stevensaxt/blog-posts/2016-12-3-Wills-Final-Paper-Blog.md

 date: 2016-12-03
 author: LoganWills
 tags:
-  -Diplomacy
+  - Diplomacy
-  -Writers
+  - Writers
 header: no
 image:
   title: blog-images/wills-Blog-post-3-image.png
   thumb: blog-images/wills-Blog-post-3-image.png
   homepage: blog-images/wills-Blog-post-3-image.png
 ---
 In the time of the Egyptian Gazette, and specifically the year 1905, many of the worlds major powers resided in Europe and Asia, while the continent of Africa was behind.
-For my cereal question, I would like to take a look into the influence some of these major European and Asian powers had evident in the Egyptian newspaper.
+For my serial question, I would like to take a look into the influence some of these major European and Asian powers had evident in the Egyptian newspaper.
 More specifically, I would like to look into the results of the Anglo-Japanese Treaty, how it upset Russia, and the preparedness of Egypt in he case of a global conflict.
 Along with looking into these storylines throughout the issue, I